 Therefore, you need to have some mechanism in place that allows you to capture their details so that you can communicate with them over time until they are ready to purchase.

 If you don’t capture the details of your website visitors, then they become lost traffic.

 Quite often when businesses capture leads they label leads as either hot leads (those that are ready to buy today) or bad leads (those that are not).
-What this doesn’t take into account is that on average it takes about seven contacts with a business before people feel ready to do business with you.
+What this doesn’t take into account is that on average it takes at least seven contacts (but in a lot of cases much more) with a business before people feel ready to do business with you.

 Even if your sales cycle is usually quite quick, for some people their personal circumstances may dictate that they are unable to purchase within the “usual” timeframe.
 That doesn’t necessarily mean that they will never purchase.

 However, most businesses give up after a couple of contacts, rather than nurturing those leads until they are ready to purchase.

 Labelling those leads that don’t purchase initially as “bad leads” and throwing them out by ceasing contact with them results in lost leads.